Parallel-in-Time/pySDC/projects/parallelSDC/README.rst

 - ``IEpar``: one Euler step from t0 to the current node
 - ``Qpar``: Jacobi-like diagonal part of Q

+This part also contains ``minimization.py``, producing the heat maps for the spectral radius of the stiff limit matrix.

 .. include:: doc_parallelSDC_preconditioner.rst

 Simplified Newton for nonlinear problems